- Clinician Area

 BAHNO Research Grant

-Research grants are awarded by BAHNO annually to fund research that substantially contributes to the body of knowledge in head and neck or thyroid cancer and its management.
+Research grants are awarded by BAHNO annually to fund research that substantially contributes to the body of knowledge in head and neck or thyroid cancer, its management and its impact on patients.

 The grants are open to BAHNO members only.
 Those applying must be employed in the UK.

 A proposal and the CV to be submitted to BAHNO secretariat before 21st January annually.
-Successful applicants must demonstrate that they have secured the whole funding package before BAHNO funding is released.
-Recipients must also acknowledge BAHNO support in all presentations and academic publications related to the project.
+Where matched / extended funding is needed to contribute to the project, successful applicants must demonstrate that they have secured the whole funding package before BAHNO funding is released.
+Recipients must acknowledge BAHNO support in all presentations and academic publications related to the project.

 Decision notification date: